rohan843/GameRecommenderEngine/README.md

 > As it stands, there are 50 + 2 users in the database, along with 28256 games.
 For the users, there are users with ids 0 through 49.
 These are the actual users.
 The user id -2 represents the **new user** described in point 2 above.
 A user id of -1 represents the logged out state, i.e., the **null user**.
 Monitoring is paused if the user id is -1 (that is, if the user is logged out).

+Here's a list of the main features the system supports:

+1. Game Recommendations for a user based on user's profile (i.e., the genre and language preferences.)
+(Content based filtering).
+Primarily, the [home page](#home-page), [store page](#store-page), [catalog page](#catalog-page) show these recommendations.
+2. Game Recommendations for a user based on implicit ratings given to a game (as described [below](#user-monitoring-and-useractions)) (i.e., recommendations based on community trends).
+(Collaborative filtering) Primarily, the [home page](#home-page), [store page](#store-page), [catalog page](#catalog-page) show these recommendations.
+3. Showing the 3 genres the user most favours at the top, in 3 cards.
+The genre preferences are again calculated as shown [here](#user-monitoring-and-useractions).
+These cards are visible on top of most pages.
+4. Showing users who are most similar to the current user, based on how much the profiles (age, genre and language preferences) of the users match.
+(Content based filtering) See the [similar users page](#similar-user-page).
+5. Showing games similar to a viewed game, based on how the game profiles match (genres, langauges, rating, price).
+(Content based filtering) See the [game page](#game-page).
+6. Search based on genres (i.e., what games have a particular genre, or a set of genres).
+The results have those games which are found, based on how close the user profile and game profiles are (Content based filtering).
+This is available via genre cards, Category Menu, and search modal at the top of each page.

+> In all cases, the most relevant game/genre/user comes first.

+7. Monitoring the interaction (game/genre page visits, game ratings, game purchases) of the user with the system.
+See more info on this [here](#user-monitoring-and-useractions).
+Mainly, the [game page](#game-page), and the [search page](#genre-based-search) implement this (although, buying a game can be done from any page, so all pages implement monitoring for puchases).
+8. Provision of a special new user demo account (which can be reset, i.e., learnt user behaviour patterns can be refreshed), apart from the 50 existing user accounts in the database.
+This can be done from the [login methods](#signins) described below.
+9. Displaying of the games the user owns, in its own tab, whenever the user buys the game, with almost no delay.
+See [owned games page](#owned-games-page) below.
+10. Showing the size of the database in [this](#community-stats-page) page, and the editor's choice games on the [home page](#home-page) and the [store](#store-page).

 ## Website Navigation

 ### Quick Start